 The meeting also had Gregory Marks, the Hewlett resident who will run against incumbent State Assemblywoman Melissa Miller for the 20th Assembly District, which includes Atlantic Beach, the Five Towns, including Hewlett Bay Park, Hewlett Harbor and Hewlett Neck, and Island Park, Lido Beach, Long Beach and North Woodmere.

 Marks’ family has lived in the Five Towns for four generations beginning with his great-grandfather Benjamin Doft who immigrated to the United States from Eastern Europe in 1921, and was a founding member of Israel and served as the regional chairman of the Zionist Organization of America and a national vice president.

 “I grew up hearing stories from my grandmother who went to Lawrence High School about my great-grandfather and his role in leading our community,” Marks said, during the meeting.
 “I heard some stories from my father.
 I am here now.”

 While his grandmother and father graduated from Lawrence High, Marks is an alumni of Lynbrook High School who has an undergraduate degree in economics from McGill University in Montreal and a master’s from Oxford.
 He has also conducted research for a Ph.D. in global health at the University of Edinburgh.

 His focus has been public health policy and he aims to be a community resource.
 “I am concerned about the potential for a rebound or resurgence of coronavirus, which is likely as we move into the fall months,” he said.
-“Early voting is fantastic idea if it safe to do so, I don’t want to see long lines.”
+“Early voting is a fantastic idea if its safe to do so, but I don’t want to see long lines.”

 Asked about how to keep the public schools strong, Marks noted that his mother is a New York City public school teacher and has sat in on her board meetings.
 He spoke about seeing more transparency from the state on how much money districts receive.